 - 3.1 There are four classes of Honours degree classification: First, Upper Second, Lower Second and Third.
-A candidate on a four-year programme who has not met the requirements for the award of a third-class Honours degree may, subject to meeting the requirements, be eligible for the award of a Designated Degree or non-Honours Degree. - 3.2 Degree classification should be based on performance across the Honours programme as a whole, i.e. programme years 3 and 4 or years 3, 4 and 5. - 3.3 Only courses coded at level 3 and above will count towards degree classification. - 3.4 Degree classification for students entering Honours on and after September 2020 will be based on the Grade Point Average system as described in paragraphs 3.7 to 3.9 below. - 3.5 The overall grade for each course is used to determine overall degree classification with the credit values of each course determining their relative weightings.
+A candidate on a four-year programme who has not met the requirements for the award of a third-class Honours degree may, subject to meeting the requirements, be eligible for the award of a Designated Degree or non-Honours Degree. - 3.2 Degree classification should be based on performance across the Honours programme as a whole, i.e., programme years 3 and 4 or years 3, 4 and 5. - 3.3 Only courses coded at level 3 and above will count towards degree classification. - 3.4 Degree classification for students entering Honours in and after September 2021 will be based on the Grade Point Average (GPA) system as described in paragraphs 3.7 to 3.9 below. - 3.5 The overall grade for each course is used to determine overall degree classification with the credit values of each course determining their relative weightings.
 In the case of zero credit-rated courses the relative weighting of this towards the determination of the overall award must be clearly stated to students.
 Where a course is a compulsory part of a programme but does not contribute to honours degree classification this must also be clearly stated to students. - 3.6 If a student takes additional credits in PY3 and PY4 which are at level 3 or above, Schools will (i) have approved the extra credits and (ii) will have asked students to identify which of the 120 credits they wish to be included in their GPA calculation at the point at which the extra credits were chosen.
 Students cannot wait until they have their results to choose which courses can be included in the degree classification.
-However, if additional credits are taken in PY3 or PY4 to replace a failed non-compulsory course, both the fail grade from the non-compulsory course and the grade from the additional course will be used in the classification calculation.
-Students should be made aware of the implications of taking additional credit. - 3.7 The Grade Point Average (GPA) is determined by the CGS grades achieved in those elements of assessment that are defined by the sponsoring School(s) as contributing to the determination of classification in a given Honours programme. - 3.8 Details of the GPA bands associated with each honours degree classification are provided below.
-For students, who entered Honours in September 2020, whose studies were impacted, during the 2020/21 academic year, by Covid-19, the Universityhas agreed to widen the borderlines from 0.5 to 0.99 of a GPA point.
-This approach directly allows any student who might be eligible for an increase in classification to be considered at Examiners' Meetings.
+However, if additional credits are taken in PY3 or PY4 to replace a failed non-compulsory course, both the fail grade from the non-compulsory course and the grade from the additional credit. - 3.7 The Grade Point Average (GPA) is determined by the CGS grades achieved in those elements of assessment that are defined by the sponsoring School(s) as contributing to the determination of classification in a given Honours programme.

 Grade Point Average Degree Classification

 18.0-22.0 First Class

-greater than 17.0, less than 18.0 Borderline 2.1/1st
+greater than 17.49, less than 18.0 Borderline 2.1/1st

-15.0 - 17.0 Upper Second Class
+15.0 - 17.49 Upper Second Class

-greater than 14.0, less than 15.0 Borderline 2.2/2.1
+greater than 14.49, less than 15.0 Borderline 2.2/2.1

-12.0 - 14.0 Lower Second Class
+12.0 - 14.49 Lower Second Class

-greater than 11.0, less than 12.0 Borderline 3 rd /2.2
+greater than 11.49, less than 12.0 Borderline 3 rd /2.2

-9.0 - 11.0 Third Class
+9.0 - 11.49 Third Class

-greater than 8.0, less than 9.0 Borderline Fail/3 rd
+greater than 8.49, less than 9.0 Borderline Fail/3 rd

-0 - 8.0 Fail
+0-8.49 Fail